OnroerendErfgoed/atramhasis/docs/source/development.rst

 Since we place a lot of importance of code quality, we expect to have a good amount of code coverage present and run frequent unit tests.
 All commits and pull requests will be tested with Github Workflow Actions tests.
-We monitor code coverage on all pull requests using [GitHub Actions] and [orgoro/coverage].
+We monitor code coverage on all pull requests using `Github Actions workflows`_ and `orgoro/coverage`_.

 Locally you can run unit tests by using `pytest`_.